Queens-Physics/quaboom/README.md

 either by moving comments around, changing variable names, or using continued indentation depending on the context.
-Many Pylint warnings will also not be fixed automatically.
+Many Pylint warnings will also not be fixed automatically by autopep8.